drug-design/course/docs/chapters/molecular-similarity.md

 ### Does the Absence of Features Indicate Similarity?
 *[nce]: New Chemical Entity: a compound not previously described.

-Another important issue to consider is whether the absence of features should be treated as a "common property" which hints at the similarity of descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/does-absence-features-indicate-similarity-63bbee33'><i class='fa fa-play' aria-hidden='true'></i></button>Another important issue to consider is whether the absence of features should be treated as a "common property" which hints at the similarity of descriptors.
 This is perfectly illustrated by an example given by Sokal and Sneath: "The absence of wings among a group of distantly related organisms (such as a camel, a horse, and a nematode) would surely be an absurd indication of affinity.
 Yet a positive character such as the presence of wings could mislead equally for a similar heterogeneous assemblage (for example, bat, heron, and dragonfly)."
 For molecules, the Tanimoto index does not treat features that are not present, while distance coefficients such as the Euclidean distance do.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.